augustuswm/requirejs-dust/README.md

 ## TODO <a name="todo".</a>

 * Test versus dust lib for finding partials
-* Can module name be abstracted out?
+* Can plugin name be abstracted out?
 * Test and implement behavior for relative paths.